boazbk/tcs/lec_07_other_models.md

 ### How basic is "basic"?

-While the collection of "basic" functions above is smaller than what's provided by most Lisp dialects, coming from NAND++ it still seems a little "bloated".
+While the collection of "basic" functions we allowed for $\lambda$ calculus is smaller than what's provided by most Lisp dialects, coming from NAND++ it still seems a little "bloated".
 Can we make do with less?
 In other words, can we find a subset of these basic operations that can implement the rest?